basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <tr>
 <td><code>buckets.default.dw</code></td>
-<td>The number of replicas which must reply to a write request, indicating that the write was committed to durable storage.</td>
+<td>The number of replicas which must reply to a write request indicating that the write was committed to durable storage for the write to be deemed successful.</td>
 <td><code>quorum</code></td>
 </tr>